codurance/site/src/_posts/2019-05-27-accessing-and-dumping-jenkins-credentials.md

 In my case the encrypted secret is `{AQAAABAAAAAgPT7JbBVgyWiivobt0CJEduLyP0lB3uyTj+D5WBvVk6jyG6BQFPYGN4Z3VJN2JLDm}`.

 To decrypt any credentials we can use Jenkins console which requires admin privileges to access.

-If you don't have admin privileges, try to elevate your permissions by looking for an admin user in `Global` credentials and log as admin first.
+> If you don't have admin privileges, try to elevate your permissions by looking for an admin user in `Global` credentials.

-Navigate to `http://localhost:8080/script`, which opens the `Script Console`.
+To open `Script Console` navigate to `http://localhost:8080/script`.

-Tell jenkins to decrypt and print out the secret:
+Tell jenkins to decrypt and print out the secret value:

 ```groovy
 println hudson.util.Secret.decrypt("{AQAAABAAAAAgPT7JbBVgyWiivobt0CJEduLyP0lB3uyTj+D5WBvVk6jyG6BQFPYGN4Z3VJN2JLDm}")